kindly-ai/kindly-starterkit-js/README.md

 ## Quick start :rocket:

-The fastest way to get started is to deploy this app to Heroku.
+The fastest way to get started is to deploy this repo app using Heroku.

-Just hit the button below to deploy your first bot integration.
-If you don't already have an Heroku account, you'll be prompted to create one.
+Hit the button below to start the deployment.
+If you don't already have an account, you'll be prompted to create one.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/convertelligence/kindly-starterkit-js/tree/master)

-You're going to need an API key from Kindly to complete the deployment.
+You'll be asked to give the Heroku application a name, select a region (US or Europe) and enter a `KINDLY_API_KEY`.

-Go to the [Kindly platform](https://platform.convertelligence.com).
+To create an API key, go to the [Kindly platform](https://platform.convertelligence.com).
 Navigate to your bot.
-Go to Connect.
+Go to Connect from the sidebar menu.
 If you haven't already created an Application, do it now.
 Now go to the Application you created.
 Press "Show API key" and copy-paste the API into the `KINDLY_API_KEY` field.

 Once the deployment is done, click View app.
 Copy the URL from the web page and paste it into a dialogue webhook url.
 Now try to make your chatbot trigger the dialogue by testing it from the platform.